cdmgtri/NIEM.github.io/reference/artifacts/messages/iep/index.md

 ---
-  title: Information Exchange Package
+  title: Information Exchange Package (IEP)
   short: IEP
-  icon: fa-sitemap
+  icon: fa-envelope-o
-  description: Description of Information Exchange Package.
-  links:
-    - url: /training/iepd-implementer/
+  description: An Information Exchange Package (IEP) is an actual NIEM message exchanged between stakeholders.
+The format for this message is defined by the schemas and artifacts in its corresponding Information Exchange Package Documentation (IEPD).
 ---

 Information Exchange Packages (IEPs) are derived from superceding